 Increase customer awareness and lower resistance to future transactions.

-Branding is often overlooked but is a mission-critical part of an ongoing marketing campaign.
+Branding is often an overlooked, but mission-critical, part of an ongoing marketing campaign.

 If you’re just starting to build your brand with your target market, branding eases future conversations by creating space for you in your customer’s mind.
-It’s easier to engage with a known company than a new entity you only recently found.
+It’s easier to engage with a known company than a new, recently found entity.